 - Copy of Passport

-- Certified copies of your last two school Academic Reports; please provide original reports and English translated versions
+- Two certified copies of your most recent school Academic Reports; please provide original reports and English translated versions

 - Certified copies of any public examination results